 The content must ideally have a unique selling proposition (USP), a strong point that could influence the buying decision of the client.
 The content plan must have a good thought leadership that can resonate with the client.
 Create an authoritative point of view and frame the story in terms of the value you will be delivered to your client’s business.
 Including relevant examples that show your ideas are concrete and that you have done your research on the client’s business.

 - Select the right channel

-Identifying the channels used by target accounts and the key stakeholders for their research on trends and solutions can help you.
-It will vary on different parameters like industries, roles, etc. so a customized approach will help you.
+Identifying the channels used by target accounts and the primary stakeholders for their research on trends and solutions can help you.
+It will vary based on different parameters like industries, roles, and other factors, so a customized approach will help you.

 - Assign right responsibilities